Legend of the Fox

-Legend of the Fox, also known as Legend of a Fox, is a 1980 Hong Kong film based on Louis Cha's novel The Young Flying Fox.
+Legend of the Fox, also known as Legend of a Fox, is a 1980 Hong Kong wuxia film adapted from the novel The Young Flying Fox by Jin Yong.
 It was produced by the Shaw Brothers Studio, directed by Chang Cheh and starred the Venom Mob.
 The film used to be one of the most rare Venom Mob martial arts film available, but has been digitally remastered and released by Celestial Pictures.